 3) Track the progress of the intervention.
 The signature of any ABA intervention is the accountability it places on the Board Certified Behavior Analyst (BCBA).
 This is done by meticulously measuring rates of wandering over time.
 If wandering significantly decreases in a reasonable amount of time, you know the treatment is working.
 If wandering remains stable or increases, you need to change something.

 Aside from treatment specifics, Sarah diligently pointed out that not everyone has ready access to ABA services.
 Though demand for ABA is booming, the same demand also means long waitlists for services, and higher-than-expected expenses.

 To read Sarah’s call to action for making ABA services more accessible to families, read the full article here.

-Let us know what you think of Sarah’s article in the comments below, and don’t forget to subscribe to bSci21 via email to receive the latest articles directly to your inbox!
+Let us know what you think of Sarah’s article in the comments below, and don’t forget to subscribe to bSci21 via email to receive the latest articles, and free monthly issues, directly to your inbox!